 I will be here through Wednesday and am doing two day-long hikes, one of north Cappadocia and the other in the south.
-The first hike was slightly exhausting but I loved every minute.
+The first hike was slightly exhausting, but I loved every minute.
 It was nice to be outside and moving.

-Some of the Christian tourists were openly emotional when viewing ancient frescoes created on the walls in underground churches.
+Some of the Christian tourists were openly emotional when viewing ancient frescoes created on walls in underground churches.
 These ancient cave churches were built by Christians to escape persecution by Roman soldiers.
-Extremists vandalized and defaced many of the etchings and it was a sad sight.
+Extremists vandalized and defaced many of the etchings, and it was a sad sight.
 Tourists are no longer allowed to take photos of the frescoes and a Turkish guard is present inside each cave church.

-We had a delicious Turkish lunch and later stopped at two craft shops.
+We had a delicious Turkish lunch and stopped at two craft shops.
 First we visited Omurlu Ceramic Studio in Avanos where we watched a master skillfully and effortlessly turn a pottery wheel.

 Then we stopped by Hadosan Hali, a well-known Turkish carpet company, in Ürgup and watched master weavers who can spend a year or more creating the intricate patterns in one carpet.
 These people are true artisans and their handmade pieces are treasures and works of art.
-I purchased a ceramic bowl and two small carpets which they are mailing to me.
+I purchased a ceramic bowl and two small carpets which they’re mailing to me.